great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 If the Evaluation Parameter's value is set in this way, you do not need to set it again (or define it alongside the use of the `$PARAMETER` key) for future Expectations.

+It is also possible for advanced users to create Expectations using Evaluation Parameters by turning off interactive evaluation and adding the Expectation configuration directly to the Expectation Suite.
+For more information on this, see our guide on [how to create and edit Expectations based on domain knowledge without inspecting data directly](../guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md).

 More typically, when validating Expectations, you can provide Evaluation Parameters that are only available at runtime.

 ```python title="Python code"